The Apparel Industry

-When considering new factories, or evaluating current ones, we take a fourfold vetting approach—one that considers social and environmental practices equally with quality standards and business requirements like financial stability, adequate capacity and fair pricing.
+When considering new factories, or evaluating current ones, we take a “4-fold” vetting approach—one that considers social and environmental practices equally with quality standards and business requirements like financial stability, adequate capacity and fair pricing.

-Our Social/Environmental Responsibility (SER) team can veto a decision to work with a new factory (as can, as always, our Quality team).
+Our Social and Environmental Responsibility (SER) team can veto a decision to work with a new factory (as can, as always, our Quality team).
 This practice is rare in the apparel business and keeps us out of factories that don’t share our social and environmental values.
 We have also trained our Sourcing and Supply Planning teams in responsible purchasing practices to minimize any negative impact on the factory workers and the environment that could result from our business decisions.
 Our Sourcing and Quality staff work closely with our SER team and hold a joint weekly meeting to make supply chain decisions.

 1973 to 1990:

 We try to work with factories that share our values of quality and integrity.
 Our belief is that “you can’t make good products in a bad factory.”
 We work with clean, well-run factories that have skilled, experienced workers and a low turnover rate.

 As we grow, we recognize the need to test these assumptions and begin to formalize our contractor review process.
 In 1990 we ask our contract managers and Quality team to begin reviewing the factories they visit, in terms of product quality and working conditions.
 We make the decision not to work with any factory we can’t visit.